BradleyCulley/bradleyculley.github.io/_posts/2023-9-23-annoucing-a-new-consulting-project.md

 When I joined, the project was in a relatively early stage of development.
 The codebase had at that point been built out entirely by a single software engineer.
 That person later took a job as a software engineer at Facebook/Meta, so Mitchell sought out a new engineer to work on the project.
 That's how Mitchell and I got connected.

 That software engineer did a great job creating a capable MVP.
 It was, and still is, written with a Node.js backend and a React frontend.
 I used Spring Boot (Java) as the backend framework for the greenfield projects for Mitchell.
 There wasn’t reason to migrate the (fairly complex) Node.js backend to Spring Boot.
-TypeScript, however: yes.

 Digital transformation of the infrastructure:
 #### Before: